Ben-Long50/odin-book-backend/README.md

    </a>
    Find the cloud name, api key and api secret associated with your account.
 They will be used as env variables in the next section
 5. **Set up environment variables**
     Create a .env file in the project’s base directory and add the following environment variables:
+    (The SECRET_KEY can be anything you choose)

    ```js
    CLIENT_URL = 'http://localhost:5173';
    API_URL = 'http://localhost:3000';